miguel2862/DDM-UI/README.md

 We extend our heartfelt gratitude to:

-- The Laboratory of Quantitative and Qualitative Behavior Analysis, CEIC, CUCBA, UDG for their unwavering support.
+- The **Laboratory for Experimental and Theoretical Research in Learning, Conditioning, and Adaptive Behavior**, led by Dr. Jose Enrique Burgos Triano, for their invaluable support and guidance.
-- Cristiano Valerio Dos Santos from the Centro de Estudios e Investigaciones en Comportamiento (CEIC) for his invaluable contribution to the model's code and logic, skillfully adapting the work of Donahoe, Burgos and Palmer (1993) to R.
+- Cristiano Valerio Dos Santos from the Centro de Estudios e Investigaciones en Comportamiento (CEIC) for his significant contribution to the model's code and logic, skillfully adapting the work of Donahoe, Burgos and Palmer (1993) to R.

 ## 🆘 Troubleshooting

-Encountering issues?
-Check our FAQ in the user manual or [open an issue](https://github.com/your-repo/DDM-UI/issues) on our GitHub page.
+If you encounter any issues, please check the FAQ section in the user manual within the simulator.
+For further assistance, contact our support team via email.

 ---

 <p align="center">
-  Made with ❤️ by the DDM Simulator Team
+  Advancing behavioral science through open collaboration and simulation
 </p>
-Special thanks to Cristiano Valerio Dos Santos from the Centro de Estudios e Investigaciones en Comportamiento (CEIC) for his significant contribution to the model's code and logic, adapting the work of Donahoe, Burgos and Palmer (1993) to R.

-## Troubleshooting

-If you encounter any issues, please check our FAQ in the user manual or open an issue on our GitHub page.